watchexec/watchexec/doc/watchexec.1.md

 debouncing boundaries, and so on.

 This option controls where that information is emitted.
-It defaults to environment, which sets environment variables with the paths of the affected files, for filesystem events:

-\$WATCHEXEC_COMMON_PATH is set to the longest common path of all of the below variables, and so should be prepended to each path to obtain the full/real path.
-Then:

-\- \$WATCHEXEC_CREATED_PATH is set when files/folders were created -
-\$WATCHEXEC_REMOVED_PATH is set when files/folders were removed -
-\$WATCHEXEC_RENAMED_PATH is set when files/folders were renamed -
-\$WATCHEXEC_WRITTEN_PATH is set when files/folders were modified -
-\$WATCHEXEC_META_CHANGED_PATH is set when files/folders metadata were modified - \$WATCHEXEC_OTHERWISE_CHANGED_PATH is set for every other kind of pathed event

-Multiple paths are separated by the system path separator, ; on Windows and : on unix.
-Within each variable, paths are deduplicated and sorted in binary order (i.e. neither Unicode nor locale aware).

-This is the legacy mode and will be deprecated and removed in the future.
-The environment of a process is a very restricted space, while also limited in what it can usefully represent.
-Large numbers of files will either cause the environment to be truncated, or may error or crash the process entirely.
+It defaults to none, which doesnt emit event information at all.
+The other options are environment (deprecated), stdio, file, json-stdio, and json-file.

-Two new modes are available: stdio writes absolute paths to the stdin of the command, one per line, each prefixed with \`create:\`, \`remove:\`,
+The stdio and file modes are text-based: stdio writes absolute paths to the stdin of the command, one per line, each prefixed with \`create:\`,
-\`rename:\`, \`modify:\`, or \`other:\`, then closes the handle; file writes the same thing to a temporary file, and its path is given with the \$WATCHEXEC_EVENTS_FILE environment variable.
+\`remove:\`, \`rename:\`, \`modify:\`, or \`other:\`, then closes the handle; file writes the same thing to a temporary file, and its path is given with the \$WATCHEXEC_EVENTS_FILE environment variable.

 There are also two JSON modes, which are based on JSON objects and can represent the full set of events Watchexec handles.
 Heres an example of